 Morgan Stanley and its competitors have faced declining trading volumes and low merger activity as investors and companies remain wary about the European debt crisis and the U.S. economy.
 David Trone, an analyst at JMP Securities LLC in New York, downgraded all five banks to market underperform on May 21, declaring them “un-investible” because of macroeconomic threats.

-Still, Morgan Stanley’s 7.9 percent share-price decline (MS) this year is more than JPMorgan’s 0.5 percent drop, while Bank of America, Citigroup and Goldman Sachs have climbed.
+Still, Morgan Stanley’s 7.9 percent share-price decline (MS:US) this year is more than JPMorgan’s 0.5 percent drop, while Bank of America, Citigroup and Goldman Sachs have climbed.
 The shares fell even though Morgan Stanley had the largest trading-revenue increase in the first quarter, leading Konrad to say it had the best quarter of the five banks.

 “It becomes very difficult at small fractions of book value to make any kind of a fundamental call, because the stock is trading as if the firm’s under severe duress, and the reality is it’s not,” said Roger Freeman, an analyst at Barclays Plc (BARC)’s investment bank in New York.
 “Part of it is just institutional memory.
 They were viewed as in a relatively weak position then, and I think they’re viewed that way now and don’t get credit for all the changes they’ve made.”